 - a.
-The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i), (ii) or b. in order to resolve a question relating to the completeness and correctness of the information provided pursuant to Article 2, or to resolve an inconsistency relating to that information, or to increase the effectiveness or efficiency of safeguards at facilities or parts thereof in the United Kingdom designated pursuant to Article 78(a) of the Safeguards Agreement.
+The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to any location referred to in Article 5 to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - b.
+The Agency shall give France advance notice of access of at least 24 hours; - c.

-- (ii) Any location referred to in Article 5.c., where such access will contribute to increasing the Agency's capability to detect undeclared nuclear material and activities in a NNWS. - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, the Community's declaration of the decommissioned status of a facility or part thereof which was designated pursuant to Article 78(a) of the Safeguards Agreement. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give the United Kingdom or, for access under Article 5.a. or otherwise involving nuclear material, the United Kingdom and the Community, advance notice of access of at least 24 hours; - (ii) For access to any location identified under Article 2 on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
 Advance notice shall be in writing and shall specify the reasons for access and the activities to be carried out during such access. - d.
-In the case of a question or inconsistency, the Agency shall provide the United Kingdom and, as appropriate, the Community with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
+In the case of a question or inconsistency, the Agency shall provide France with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
 Such an opportunity will be provided before a request for access, unless the Agency considers that delay in access would prejudice the purpose for which the access is sought.
-In any event, the Agency shall not draw any conclusions about the question or inconsistency until the United Kingdom and as appropriate the Community, have been provided with such an opportunity. - e.
-Unless otherwise agreed to by the United Kingdom access shall only take place during regular working hours. - f.
-The United Kingdom, or for access under Article 5.a. or otherwise involving nuclear material, the United Kingdom and the Community, shall have the right to have Agency inspectors accompanied during their access by representatives of the United Kingdom, and, as appropriate, by Community inspectors, provided that Agency inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+In any event, the Agency shall not draw any conclusions about the question or inconsistency until France has been provided with such an opportunity. - e.
+Unless otherwise agreed to by France, access shall only take place during regular working hours. - f.
+France shall have the right to have Agency inspectors accompanied during their access by representatives of France, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.

-The United Kingdom shall provide the Agency with access to:
+France shall provide the Agency with access to:

-- a. (i) Any place in a facility or part thereof in the United Kingdom designated pursuant to Article 78(a) of the Safeguards Agreement; - (ii) Any location identified under Article 2.a.(iv)-(vii); - (iii) Any decommissioned facility or part thereof which was designated pursuant to Article 78(a) of the Safeguards Agreement. - b.
-Any location identified by the United Kingdom under Article 2.a.(i), Article 2.a.(iii), Article 2.a.(viii)(b) or Article 2.b., other than those referred to in paragraph a.(i) above, provided that if the United Kingdom is unable to provide such access, the United Kingdom shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - c.
-Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if the United Kingdom is unable to provide such access, the United Kingdom shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.
+- a.
+Any location identified by France under Article 2.a.(i), (iii) and (vii)(b) and Article 2.b., provided that if France is unable to provide such access, it shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - b.
+Any location specified by the Agency, other than locations referred to in paragraph a. above, to carry out location-specific environmental sampling, with the objective of enhancing the Agency's ability to detect undeclared nuclear activities in a NNWS, provided that if France is unable to provide such access, it shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.